Free, anyone can join!

 I do believe there is no social affiliation in contemporary America that offers more, and means more, than being a public school parent.
 Project Appleseed celebrates being public school parents because it is like joining a large club.
 All members are equal.
 What we want for our children and grandchildren is the same, regardless of what jobs we hold, where we stand on the social ladder, or how well or poorly we performed in our own school days.

-We preach family engagement because it is guaranteed — as few things are — to produce positive results.
-The research evidence is beyond dispute.
-When schools work together with families to support learning, very good things happen: student attitudes, attendance, homework and report cards improve.
-Family engagement upgrades the essential bottom line — our child's learning.
+Research has shown that when schools and families work together to support learning, student attitudes, attendance, homework, and report cards all improve.
+Family engagement has the power to enhance the essential bottom line - our children's learning.
 It's that simple.

 Kevin S. Walker

 President & Founder

 P.S.
 I'm proud to be a National Supporting Member of the PTA and a Community Ally of the National Education Association (NEA).
 Connect to me on LinkedIn here!